exponential-developers/sim-4-rust/README.md

 - Install `npm` on your computer
 - Run `npm install` to install the modules
 - Run `npm run build` to build the website
+- Run `npm run webpack-dev` to build the TypeScript part only, without rebuilding the wasm module